austinhaas/scrim/clj-demo/README.md

-# A guide to developing with Clojure, Emacs, and Scrim
+# A demo project for developing with Clojure, Emacs, and Scrim

 This will show you how to connect all of the pieces and test that everything works.